Zumiez: An Apparel Stock You Need To Avoid

 - Suppressed consumer spending on clothing.

-- Shopper preferences moving towards on-demand customized solutions.
+- Shopper preferences moving toward on-demand customized solutions.

 - Pressure on pricing and inability of manufacturers to adjust inflationary impact of production costs to consumers.

-- Continued strengthening of the U.S. Dollar and volatile commodity markets will have uncertain impacts on the industry.
+- Continued strengthening of the U.S. dollar and volatile commodity markets will have uncertain impacts on the industry.

 - Greater consumer access has led to price transparency, which leads to changing value equations.
 The idea of the initial mark-up has become such that the word "initial" means nothing.
 Consumers routinely expect 50% discounts, and now the industry needs to figure out how to survive and generate growth with this type of markdown.

 - The biggest challenge for the industry emanates from the rapid shift in consumer habits as a result of the e-commerce boom.
-Now, environmental concerns, social compliance, material & labour cost management and working out an Omni-channel sales strategy are the biggest challenges facing the industry.
+Now, environmental concerns, social compliance, material & labour cost management and working out an omni-channel sales strategy are the biggest challenges facing the industry.

-- Analysts believe the Apparel industry is slowly transforming to become a design & technology based knowledge business.
-Companies who do not pay sufficient attention to these evolving dynamics will find themselves in doldrums and potential bankruptcy if change are not dealt with an open mind.
+- Analysts believe the apparel industry is slowly transforming to become a design and technology based knowledge business.
+Companies that do not pay sufficient attention to these evolving dynamics will find themselves in doldrums and potential bankruptcy if changes are not dealt with an open mind.

 A Closer Look At The Numbers